The International Trade Blog International Logistics

 There are two types of certificates of origin:

 - A free trade agreement (FTA) certificate that proves your goods qualify for reduced tariffs under the terms of the FTA.
-The North American Free Trade Agreement (NAFTA) is one example of this type of certificate of origin.
+The United States - Mexico - Canada Agreement (USMCA) is one example of this type of certificate of origin.

 - A generic certificate of origin required by the customs authority in the country of import that allows them to determine duty rates on the goods based on where the goods originated.

 The first type of certificate of origin, the FTA certificate, should be filled out by the exporter or the producer of the goods because they must meet very specific requirements in order to qualify, which the freight forwarder probably won't know.
 Check out this article: FAQ: Creating a Certificate of Origin for Your Exports.

 It's more common for a freight forwarder to prepare the second type of certificate, the generic certificate of origin, for you and have it stamped by a chamber of commerce to attest to the origin of the goods.
 However, the freight forwarder will charge for their services on top of what a chamber of commerce charges to stamp the document.